Updated January 29, 2019

-38-10-4 - Motor vehicle up to $2,400; clothing, household goods, furnishings, appliances, books, musical instruments, animals and crops up to $400 per item and $8,000 total; jewelry up to $1,000; health aids; lost earnings payments needed for support; personal injury recoveries up to $15,000 (pain and suffering and pecuniary awards excluded); prepaid higher education trust fund and savings plan payments; and wrongful death recoveries for a person you depended upon for support.
+38-10-4 - Clothing, household goods, furnishings, appliances, books, musical instruments, animals, and crops up to $400 per item and $8,000 total; jewelry up to $1,000; health aids; lost earnings payments needed for support; personal injury recoveries up to $15,000 (pain and suffering and pecuniary awards excluded); prepaid higher education trust fund and savings plan payments; and wrongful death recoveries for a person you depended upon for support.

 38-10-4 - Burial plot up to $25,000 (must be used instead of the homestead exemption).

 38-5A-3 - Minimum of 30 times the federal hourly minimum wage per week.
-Judge may approve more for low-income debtor.
+A judge might approve more for a low-income debtor.

 11 U.S.C. § 522 - Tax exempt retirement accounts (including 401(k)s, 403(b)s, profit-sharing and money purchase plans, SEP and SIMPLE IRAs, and defined benefit plans).